richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 : Internet-Drafts other than RFC Editor Contributions.
-Note that the grant of rights in regards to IETF Internet-Drafts as specified in this document is perpetual and irrevocable and thus survives the Secretariat's removal of an Internet-Draft from the public directory, except as limited in {{sec33}}.
+Note that the grant of rights in regards to IETF Internet-Drafts as specified in this document is perpetual and irrevocable and thus survives the Secretariat's removal of an Internet-Draft from the public directory, except as limited in {{grantrights}}.
 (See {{sec22}} {{sec8}}.)

 IETF Standards Process